 The term safe listening refers to listening behaviour that does not put peoples' hearing at risk.
 A person's risk of losing his/her hearing depends on how loud, for how long and how often the person is exposed to loud sounds.
 Such exposure may be through personal audio devices or in entertainment venues as well as in the surrounding environment, such as in traffic, in the workplace or at home.

 The term sound allowance refers to the acceptable level of sound energy an individual can receive without putting his/her hearing at risk.
-Sound allowance is used interchangeably with the term 'calculated sound dose'.
-It is recommended to use the term 'sound allowance' for health communication purpose, rather than 'dose'.
+The term "sound allowance" is equivalent in meaning to "100% calculated sound dose" as defined in [relevant standards].
+It is recommended to use the term 'sound allowance' for health communication purposes, rather than 'dose'.

 6.1 Background